imanol-argueso/covid19-euskadin/README.md

 # Covid-19 Euskadin

-Web application about the evolution of Covid-19 in Basque Country.
+Web application about the evolution of Covid-19 in the Basque Country.